susankorgen/cygnet-software/README.md

 * I refreshed **JavaScript** after 5 years away from full-time UI coding.

 Below are links to code and demos.
-I hope you enjoy these snapshots from my learning journey.
+I hope you enjoy these snapshots from my journey.

 **Try the demos!** https://susankorgen.github.io/cygnet-software